 You can sometimes hear at least a part of the natural overtone series when the wind blows on the roof and produces a tone, and a higher one when the wind blows harder.

-A number of singers have learned the art of "overtone singing".
-Some can even sing 2 part melodies with themselves!
+A number of singers all over the world have learned the art of "overtone singing".
 Check out this amazing singer:

 A tritone is an interval exactly three whole tones apart.
 It is called a dissonance since it gives you the feeling of wanting to go «somewhere», and does not sound very peaceful by itself.
 An augmented fourth or a diminished fifth are both tritones (and enharmonic!).